Mannaio/Invoice-Calculator/README.md

 Invoice-Calculator
 ==================

-Tool with jQuery editable to calculate invoices with IVA and Irpef
+Email Tool with jQuery editable to calculate invoices with IVA and Irpef

 Invoice Calculator made inside a table editable.